 Bugfender SDK stores logs temporarily in the mobile device's internal memory until they are sent to the server.
-This buffering helps sending the logs later in case the mobile device does not have network connectivity.
+This buffering helps dealing with log spikes that could otherwise overwhelm the memory, and sending the logs later in case the mobile device does not have network connectivity.

 Why is there a storage limit?

 In case the mobile device never connects to the Internet, or if it's not enabled to send logs to Bugfender server at the moment, we need to have a maximum storage size in order to prevent that your application takes all the disk space available in the mobile device, which certainly would annoy your users.